WilliamYi96/awesome-continual-zero-shot-learning/README.md

 + **LZSL**: Sequential training on aPY, AWA1, CUB and SUN seen classes, then evaluate on unseen classes.

 ### Starter Code

+- [Arthur Douillard's IncLearn](https://github.com/arthurdouillard/incremental_learning.pytorch) to do Continual Zeroshot on AwA2, APY, CUB200, and LAD.

 ### Other Resources